 only glue one end of the closure.
 Then you can trim it to fit the customer and

 glue it when they buy it.
-They will appreciate that personalized touch!
+This is more ideal for smaller, handcrafted jewelry businesses.
 Read more here on sizing bracelets to fit men and women.

 Certain clasps require a length that can be a little tricky to figure out at first, such as the L-CL-24 (horseshoe clasp) or the half-cuff clasps.
 We recommend you insert one leather end and wrap the leather around the closure to estimate the length you need, then trim as needed until it is perfect.

 Whatever you do, do not glue anything into a new clasp until you have checked the size!
 Then you can use the leather from your first bracelet as a guide to quickly measure out the rest of the leather.

 When determining the size of your bracelet, you should take into account the length of the clasp you are using, as some clasps are longer than others.